Bible Source Text

 A A A help

-DRAFTING - Still researching source on dates on history of versions
+Note - Still researching source on dates on history of versions, dates and much more.

 Sections